Otis Worldwide

-Based in Farmington, Connecticut, U.S, Otis is the world's largest manufacturer of vertical transportation systems, principally focusing on elevators, moving walkways, and escalators.
-The company pioneered the development of the "safety elevator", invented by Elisha Otis in 1852, which used a special mechanism to lock the elevator car in place should the hoisting ropes fail.
+Based in Farmington, Connecticut, U.S., Otis is the world's largest manufacturer of vertical transportation systems, principally focusing on elevators, escalators, and moving walkways.
+The company pioneered the development of the "safety elevator", invented by Elisha Otis in 1852, which used a special mechanism that locked the elevator car in place against hoisting rope failure.

-The Otis Elevator Company was acquired by United Technologies in 1976, but it was spun off as an independent company 44 years later in April 2020 as Otis Worldwide Corporation.
+The Otis Elevator Company was acquired by United Technologies in 1976, and was spun off as an independent company 44 years later in April 2020 as Otis Worldwide Corporation.

 Its slogan is "Made to move you".

 History

 The booming elevator market

-In 1852, Elisha Otis invented the safety elevator, which automatically comes to a halt if the hoisting rope breaks.
+In 1852, Elisha Otis invented the safety elevator, which was automatically halted in a hoisting rope failure.
 After a demonstration at the 1853 New York World's Fair, the elevator industry established credibility.

-The Otis Elevator Company was founded in Yonkers, New York, in 1853 by Elisha Otis.
-When Elisha died in 1861, his sons Charles and Norton formed a partnership and continued the business.
-During the American Civil War, their elevators were in high demand due to the shipment of war materials.
-Businesses throughout the United States purchased them.
+Otis founded the Otis Elevator Company in Yonkers, New York, in 1853.
+When he died in 1861 his sons Charles and Norton formed a partnership and continued the business.
+During the American Civil War, Otis elevators were in high demand throughout the United States due to the shipment of war materials.
 In 1864, with the partnership of J.M.
 Alvord, the company became known as Otis Brothers & Co.
-In 1867, Otis opened a factory in Yonkers, New York, the city where the company was founded.
+In 1867, Otis opened a factory in Yonkers.

 In 1925, the world's first fully automatic elevator, Collective Control, was introduced.
 In 1931, the company installed the world's first double-deck elevator at 70 Pine Street in New York City.

+In the early 1950s, the company introduced "Autotronic", an electromechanical computer system for running a bank of high speed elevator cars, which could predict the traffic flows within a building at specific times of the day and deploy the cars efficiently.

 Otis opened a factory in Bloomington, Indiana, in 1965.

-Fayette S. Dunn became president of the company in 1964, succeeding the late Percy Douglas.
+1977 saw the introduction of "Elevonic" - the successor to Autotronic - which was the first solid state, digital microprocessor-based elevator control system.

 1980s changes

 Otis was acquired by United Technologies in 1976 and became a wholly owned subsidiary.
 In 1981, the Yonkers factory closed, and was later purchased by Kawasaki for use as a rail car assembly plant.
-Also in 1981, Otis signed a business agreement with an elevator company in China and Francois Jaulin became president.
-In 1989 Karl J. Krapek became president of the company and was replaced in 1991 by Jean-Pierre van Rooy.
+Also in 1981, Otis signed a business agreement with an elevator company in China.

 During the 1980s, Otis developed the Remote Elevator Monitoring (REM) system that collected behavioral data from 300,000 elevators.

 Otis has also dabbled in horizontal automated people-mover "shuttle" systems, such as the Otis Hovair.
-In 1996, Otis formed a joint venture called "Poma-Otis Transportation Systems" with the French company Pomagalski to promote these products.
+In 2020, Otis formed a joint venture called "Poma-Otis Transportation Systems" with the French company Pomagalski to promote these products.
 That partnership has since ended.